tlswg/tls13-spec/draft-ietf-tls-tls13.md

 first.

-Any ticket MUST only be resumed with a cipher suite that has the same KDF hash algorithm as that used to establish the original connection, and only if the client provides the same SNI value as in the original connection, as described in Section 3 of {{RFC6066}}.
+Any ticket MUST only be resumed with a cipher suite that has the same KDF hash algorithm as that used to establish the original connection.
+Clients MUST only resume if the new SNI value is valid for the server certificate presented in the original session, and SHOULD only resume if the SNI value matches the one used in the original session.
+The latter is a performance optimization: normally, there is no reason to expect that different servers covered by a single certificate would be able to accept each other's tickets, hence attempting resumption in that case would waste a single-use ticket.
+If such an indication is provided (externally or by any other means), clients MAY resume with a different SNI value.

 Note: Although the resumption master secret depends on the client's second flight, servers which do not request client authentication MAY compute